davebenson/doom4-walkthrough/README.md

 Now, jump your way up to the highest accessible walkway.

-You'll get a checkpoint shortly before a long double-jump.
+You'll get a Checkpoint shortly before a long double-jump.
 It's not really difficult though.
 Continue until you are looking into a damaged corridor which crosses the chasm.

 Drop into the hallway through the gaping hole in its roof.
-Turn around to find an Elite Guard (along with some armor and shotgun ammo).
+Turn around to find an Elite Guard #1 (along with some armor and shotgun ammo).

 Go forward to the computer area.
 Find a Codex Entry "Environments / Argent Facility".